VornicuCatalina/AP23_2E3_Vornicu_Catalina/LAB6/README.txt

 when someone wins /it is draw -> calls the function savePNG() which does this, a screenshot of the current game and saves it in the folder png/pic.png

-+ for the serialization, i created a new class SerializationHelper just because the Serializable interface does not work with graphics.
-This way i will save the important component of the game in this new class, and by using it i will save the game , also load it (while loading it just recreates everything using the map, in which i saved the colors =))
++ for the serialization, I created a new class SerializationHelper just because the Serializable interface does not work with graphics.
+This way I will save the important component of the game in this new class, and by using it I will save the game , also load it (while loading it just recreates everything using the map, in which I saved the colors =))

 ---------------
 *****BONUS*****
 ---------------
-+
++ The AI is represented in the function decideMove() where it decides which move is the best .
+It is pretty difficult to win against a bot that stops you from winning.

++ It is represented in countingTriangles() , where the triangles are counted and the result is saved in a linkedList, for easier ways to check if it was already counted as a triangle before.